This is an old revision of the document!

 Sometime the background transfer needs to interact with the user.
 For example to confirm resuming the files transfer, to show error message or to ask for password.

 Some prompts of background transfers may be avoided at all.
 To disable overwrite confirmations (and similar prompts) check No confirmations on transfer options dialog.
-To avoid background transfers asking for password WinSCP keeps the main session password in memory by default and reuses it for background transfer connections.
+To avoid background transfers asking for password you may instruct WinSCP to save the main session password and reuse it for background transfer connections.

 You can manage scheduled transfers using context menu of the queue list or using optional toolbar.
 To show the toolbar go to View > Queue > Toolbar in Explorer interface, Options > Queue > Toolbar in Commander interface).